City-Bureau/city-scrapers/docs/_docs/04-development.md

 If in doubt, please also refer to the [Setup Help](/docs/setup-help/), which should be useful for common first-time setup issues.

 ### Clone the Repository

+**Note:** If you're interested in setting up and managing a group of scrapers for your area, follow these instructions for our [City-Bureau/city-scrapers-template](https://github.com/city-bureau/city-scrapers-template) repo instead.

 These steps are the same, regardless of which option below you choose.